Teyras/MT/text/chapters/430_containers_implementation.md

 Also, while adding a new runtime environment would mean extending the worker image and deploying it everywhere, we would not have to change the worker selection algorithm in the broker -- the available runtime environments could still be enumerated in the configuration.
+However, extending a particular environment with a library only for a set of exercises would either mean adding it to an existing environment (thus making it accessible in other assignments), or creating a new, globally visible runtime environment that would eventually be deployed on every worker.

 An advantage of the second approach is that we would not need to maintain a large worker image with all the desired runtime environments.
 The images would